I found this lecture so interesting! It is one hour long but worth the time.

 Great investment for a few dollars!
 One classroom bought a tank to refill because they are so popular.

-Wait time or allowing extra response time is so important for children with CVI due to the characteristic of Latency.
+Wait time or allowing extra response time is so important for children with CVI.
 The world can be such a fast moving place that children never have the opportunity to visually locate anything.

 The educational team including the parents felt that six year old Amy did not understand her name.
 I was able to take a video of Amy to prove that wait time must be allowed so she can hear her name then turn to locate the person calling her.
 I stood six feet away on her right side and called her name.